torquebox/torquebox/README.md

 ### Requirements

-TorqueBox requires JRuby 1.7.x running on Java 7+ in Ruby 1.9 or 2.0
+TorqueBox requires JRuby 1.7.x (in 1.9 or 2.0 mode) or JRuby 9.x.x
-mode.
+running on Java 7+.
 The code has only been tested on JRuby 1.7.6 and higher but should work on earlier versions.

 ### Installation